azarezade/STP/README.md

 You can configure model parameters through those files as well. *dataset_final.mat* is the main data of the project and it consists of more than 60000 events of 1000 brazilian users and the corresponding adjacency matrix.
 All the results will be saved in `Result` folder.
 For the edge recovery evaluation of algorithm using the AUC measure on synth data, you need to run *exec_synth_recovery_test.m*.
 The results will be saved in `Results_unknown_adjacency` folder.
-Please note that this script works only if you perform the *exec_synth.m* with the option of `unknown_adjacency beforehand`.
+Please note that this script works only if you perform the *exec_synth.m* with the option of `unknown_adjacency` beforehand.